Kategorien

 UART

-The UART bus between dashboard and controller is no longer realized by a single wire, but two wires: TX and RX.
-The MCU-UART is configured as such: baudrate = 19200, data len = 8 bit, stop bit len = 1 bit, LSB, even parity, check disabled, multidrop disabled.
+The bus between dashboard and controller is no longer realized by a single-wire (1-wire) UART, like in previous Xiaomi scooter models.
+The 3 Lite downright uses the standard UART mode: one wire for TX, one wire for RX.
+The MCU-UART is configured as follows: baudrate = 19200, data length = 8 bit, stop bit len = 1 bit, LSB, even parity, check disabled, multi-drop disabled.

 ValueMeaning